iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 # Week 3 - Open Data and Map Types
 **Today we will cover**
 - What is "open data"?
-- Guideline for Exploratory Visual Inspection
+- Guideline for exploratory visual inspection
 - Map Types
 - Case 1: Categorical Map using Syracuse Parcel Data
 - Case 2: Dot Density Map